nedrysoft/pingnoo/contributing.md

 3. Each initialiser is indented by two levels.
 4. One initialiser per line.
 5. The final initialiser contains the opening brace for the function.
-6. A blank line should always follow the opening brace for constructors that have initialisers regardless of whether or not any statements follow.
+6. A blank line should always follow the opening brace for constructors with initialisers regardless of whether or not any statements follow.
 For constructors, without initialisers, the blank line should be omitted.
 7. Splitting parameters onto separate lines to increase readability is allowed.
-A newline follows the opening brace, and there should be one line per parameter.
-The parameters are indented two levels, and the closing brace and curly brace follows the final parameter, a blank line should also follow.
+A new line follows the opening brace, and there should be one line per parameter.
+The parameters are indented two levels, and the closing brace and curly brace follows the final parameter.
+A blank line should also follow.

 *Good*